Last Updated on 16 hours by Eva

 Turmeric contains curcumin, a compound known for its powerful anti-inflammatory and antioxidant properties.
 Besides, it adds a little zing to this yummy healthy snack.
 Making smoothie from frozen ingredients will add extra creaminess to it.

 7. Roasted Cauliflower Hummus

 I found this recipe over at ohmyveggies.com and I just can’t get enough of it!
 I love the sweet and nutty taste of it plus it has even fewer calories than regular hummus.
 So you can actually indulge on more of it!
 Serve it with your favorite raw veggies or whole-wheat pita bread.

 8. Parmesan Zucchini Bites

-Add a dip made from plain yogurt, salt, and some herbs, and you=ll get the perfect healthy, savory snack!
+Add a dip made from plain yogurt, salt, and some herbs, and you will get the perfect healthy, savory snack.